 Before Beginning a New Workout Regimen

-It’s great that you’re excited to get moving — we’re excited for you!
-But before you start a new exercise regimen, see your doctor for a thorough physical exam to identify and address any cardiovascular, kidneys, vision, and orthopedic issues.
+It’s great that you’re excited to get moving—we’re excited for you!
+But before you start a new exercise regimen, see your doctor for a thorough physical exam to identify and address any cardiovascular, kidney, vision and orthopedic issues.
 To assess the risk of diabetes complications and other health risk factors, your doctor may conduct lab work to test your A1c and lipids, such as cholesterol and triglycerides, to ensure they’re within normal range.

 You should consider taking a stress test if: